France is facing a new COVID-19 wave - French vaccination chief

 Register now for FREE unlimited access to Reuters.com

-Other European countries, especially Portugal, are also seeing an increase, due two new Omicron subvariants BA.4 and BA.5, which, according to the European Centre for Disease Prevention and Control, are likely to become dominant in the region. read more
+Other European countries, especially Portugal, are also seeing an increase, due two new Omicron sublineages BA.4 and BA.5, which, according to the European Centre for Disease Prevention and Control, are likely to become dominant in the region.

 There is traditionally a two-week delay between cases and hospitalisation trends and then a similar delay regarding COVID-deaths.